jyjin/Pob/README.md

 # Pob
 Review webpack app , express + react + materialUI frame work.
 And save my skills code in this project.
-And will fill the awsome ability to this app, stay your passion and keep you eys, we'll see!
+And will fill the awsome ability to this app, stay your passion and keep you eyes, we'll see!